madetech/handbook/guides/security/protect_the_company.md

 Keeping laptops and phones secure is vitally important.
 We're a software company and many of us have access to secure systems (both our own and our customers).

-When setting up new laptops, please ensure you follow the below guidelines and update the [security information spreadsheet](https://docs.google.com/a/madebymade.co.uk/spreadsheets/d/1jn1OeUd2DVWJPlzf_ZkdjtNpXWuy0r4_0dxXBHuWeG0/edit?usp=sharing)
+When setting up new laptops, please ensure you follow the below guidelines

 ## Applications